gosuri/gosuri.github.io/_posts/2015-12-04-go-proverbs-illustrated.md

 Rob Pike, in a recent [talk](https://www.youtube.com/watch?v=PAAkCSZUG1c), shared a set of insightful principles in a hope to explain the [Go language](https://golang.org) and a few common patterns in go programs using a set of [simple, poetic and pithy proverbs](http://go-proverbs.github.io)

 These profound set of elegant truths become evident as I practice more Go.
-I wrote this post to illustrate some of my experiences and my learnings along the way.
+I wrote this post to illustrate some of my experiences and learnings along the way.

+Examples illustrated are primarily from [uiprogress](https://github.com/gosuri/uiprogress), [uilive](https://github.com/gosuri/uilive), [uitable](https://github.com/gosuri/uitable) and [go-store](https://github.com/gosuri/go-store)

 ### The bigger the interface, the weaker the abstraction